 Transplanting Seedlings Is Easier

-The other principal reason for growing seedlings is that it's just plain easier than growing plants from seeds.
+The other principal reason for transplanting seedlings is that it's just plain easier than growing plants from seeds.
 Growing from seeds is a tricky business for many plants, and it takes a good amount of patience to do it successfully.
 This is especially true for many perennial plants, which can be slow to germinate and slow to mature.

 If you are starting seeds indoors, which is the preferred method for many perennials and warm-weather annuals, it requires a fair amount of space and constant attention to coax seedlings into germinating and growing into viable seedlings.
 You will need the space for trays of seedlings, you may need grow lights to provide adequate light and you'll need to monitor the seed trays daily.
 Seed starting on a broad scale is best suited for serious hobby gardeners, not those looking for instant results.

 Seedlings started indoors are prone to damping off fungus and are susceptible to pest damage, and they must undergo a careful hardening off process to prepare them for outdoor planting.
-When starting plants from seeds, you will be lucky to achieve a germination rate of 60 to 80 percent, while success with potted transplants is often near 100 percent.
+When starting plants from seeds, you will be lucky to achieve a germination rate of 60 to 80 percent, while success with potted transplants is often closer to 100 percent.

 Seed Starting Is Cheaper

 It is undeniable that for budget-minded gardeners, growing plants from seeds is the way to go.
-For example, a single hollyhock purchased in a 1-gallon container can cost $10 or $12, while a whole seed packet of 50 hollyhock seeds can cost only $8 to $10.
-The price advantage is less dramatic for other plants, but for any gardener seeking to save money, planting seeds should be the favored method.
+For example, a single hollyhock purchased in a 1-gallon container can cost $10 or $12, while a whole seed packet of 50 hollyhock seeds can cost only $3 to $10.
+The price advantage is less dramatic for many other plants, but for any gardener seeking to save money, planting seeds should be the favored method.

 Seed Starting Offers More Options

-Many plant species are available in literally hundreds of different cultivated varieties (cultivars), but even the largest garden centers will stock at most a dozen or so different varieties of the most popular plants.
+Many plant species are available in literally hundreds of different cultivated varieties (cultivars), but even the largest garden centers will stock at most a dozen or so different types of the most popular plants.
 If you want to grow some of the more unusual varieties, then buying seeds from mail-order catalogs or online retailers is the only way to go.
 For some plants, online purchasing is the only option.

 Not All Plants Grow From Seeds

 Some plants, especially fruit trees and flowering shrubs, are sold as grafted plants.
 These are created by grafting fruit- or flower-bearing branches onto a rootstock from a hardier, more durable plant within the same plant family.
 A hybrid rose, for example, is never grown from seeds but is instead created by grafting canes from a highly ornamental rose onto rootstock from a sturdy wild or heritage rose.
 Similarly, many commercial fruit trees are grafted botanical creations and not plants that grow from seeds.
-A small number of herbaceous plants also fall in this category of "created" plants.
+A small number of herbaceous plants also fall in this category of "merged" plants.

 Some Plants Don't Transplant Well

 Certain plants may germinate from seeds just fine, but they don't transplant well at all, sometimes because of very fine root systems or long taproots that resent being moved.
 Such plants like to grow in the same place they are sown.
-Snapdragons, nasturtiums, spinach, beets, carrots and peas are some of the plants that grow well from seeds planted in exactly the spot you want them to grow.
+Snapdragons, nasturtiums, spinach, beets, carrots and peas are some of the plants that grow well from seeds sown in exactly the spot you want them to grow.
 (They're not, however, great plants to start indoors from seeds since the transplant shock can wreak havoc with them.)

-In the final measure, the choice of whether to create your garden by planting seeds or buying nursery transplants boils down to the type of plant you want to grow and whether you place a priority on saving money or on speedy results.
-While not all plants give you this choice, in general, planting from seeds is cheaper but more difficult, and creating your garden from potted nursery transplants is quicker and easier but more expensive.
+In the final measure, the choice of whether to create your garden by sowing seeds or buying nursery transplants boils down to the type of plant you want to grow and whether you place a priority on saving money or on speedy results.
+While not all plants give you this choice, in general, starting from seeds is cheaper but more difficult, and creating your garden from potted nursery transplants is quicker and easier but more expensive.